hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

   - Prior to 1 Mar 2023, corporate accounts were invite-only
   - Unofficial corporate accounts will be suspended
 - Account rules
-  - Corporate accounts must agree to [the covenant](../covenant/) (formerly referred to as Corporate Covenant)
+  - Corporate accounts must agree to the [Specialized Account Expectations](../covenant/) (formerly referred to as Corporate Covenant)
   - Corporate accounts must be verified with their company page
   - Corporate accounts must be [verified with Hachyderm](../verification/)
     - This last process is a new process in 2023, to help Hachyderm users quickly see if